bilibili/jmp_logpipe/README.md

 # jmp_logpipe

-A tool for jumper analyize log and send the command to remove UDP server for adult.
+A tool for jumper analyize log and send the command to remove UDP server for aduit.
 And this tool will denied for lszrz protocol to prevent a large log for storage.

 ### Usage